ythuang0522/StriDe/README.md

-# StriDe
+# Introduction
 The StriDe Assembler integrates string and de Bruijn graph by decomposing reads within error-prone regions, while extending paire-end read into long reads for assembly through repetitive regions.
-The entire implementation is done by revising Simpson's SGA components, porting Li's ropebwt2 for FM-index construction, and adding key components of this assembler.
+The entire implementation is done by revising Simpson's SGA components for our own purpose, porting Li's ropebwt2 for FM-index construction, and adding key components of this assembler.

 # Compile
 To compile StriDe assembler, simply type